 - Abdominal pain lasting more than a few days

-If you have severe abdominal pain, get immediate medical care.PreviousNext
+If you have severe abdominal pain, seek immediate medical care.PreviousNext

 The small intestine is the longest section of your digestive tract, measuring about 20 feet (6.1 meters).
 The small intestine is where food mixes with digestive juices and nutrients are absorbed into your bloodstream.

-Unlike your large intestine (colon), your small intestine normally has relatively few bacteria.
-But in blind loop syndrome, stagnant food in the bypassed small intestine becomes an ideal breeding ground for bacteria.
-The bacteria may produce toxins as well as block the absorption of nutrients.
+Unlike your large intestine (colon), your small intestine normally has relatively few bacteria due to rapid flow of contents and the presence of bile.
+But in SIBO, stagnant food in the bypassed small intestine becomes an ideal breeding ground for bacteria.
+The bacteria may produce toxins as well as interfere with the absorption of nutrients.
+The breakdown products following bacterial digestion of food can also trigger diarrhea.PreviousNext

-Factors that increase your risk of blind loop syndrome include:
+Factors that increase your risk of SIBO include:

 - Gastric surgery for obesity or ulcers